JACマガジン

 To be eligible for Specified Skills certification, you must pass the "The Specified Skills Evaluation Exam" and the "Japanese Language Proficiency Test."

-The purpose of Specified Skills is to enable foreign nationals to become "immediate assets" to alleviate Japan's labor shortage, so only those who have reached a certain level can become specified skilled workers.
+The purpose of Specified Skills is to have people become "ready to work" to solve the labor shortage in Japan, so only people who have reached a certain level can become Specified Skilled Worker.

 ⑥Work style

-However, as a general rule, overtime work and late-night work are not allowed for technical intern training, and as an exception, it can be done to the extent necessary to acquire skills.
+However, overtime work and late-night work are not allowed in principle for Technical Intern Training, and as an exception, they can be done to the extent necessary to acquire skills.

-On the other hand, since the Specified Skills system is a system for working, overtime work and late-night work can be done within the scope of labor-related laws and regulations.
+On the other hand, Specified Skilled Worker System is a system for work, so overtime work and late-night work can be done within the scope of labor-related laws and regulations.

 ⑦ Period of stay